-If you have watched or attended the newborn class “Will I Ever Sleep Again?”, you know that newborns long for the womb those first few months after birth.
+If you've taken Will I Ever Sleep Again? you know that newborns long for the womb those first few months after birth.
 They love the security of feeling snug while sleeping, and this is exactly what swaddling offers.* However, as the saying goes “all good things must come to an end,” and this is the case with swaddling.
 Let's talk about transitioning out of the swaddle.

 When do I stop swaddling?

 For most babies, this happens between 3-5 months of age (However, every baby is different; there is no reason to worry if your baby is a little ahead or behind this range.).
 The reason to stop swaddling at this point is safety.
 Once a baby can flip onto his tummy, he needs his hands free to push up from the mattress.

-1) Cold Turkey.
+1) Cold turkey

-This works great with a swaddle like The Ollie Swaddle or The Nested Bean Zen Swaddle.
+This works great with a swaddle like The Ollie Swaddle (Use code takingcarababies for 10% off.).
 Swaddle snuggly like you have been doing but leave one arm out.
 This gives your baby a chance to adjust slowly, but she will still be safe if she rolls onto her tummy.
 Do this for 1-4 weeks; then, when your baby is adjusting well with one arm unrestrained, allow both arms free and transition to a sleep sack.
 Follow your baby's lead on the exact timing.

-3) Partial Night.
+3) Partial night

 If your baby hasn't yet rolled, the “partial night” option may be best.
 With this technique, you may implement one of the above suggestions.
 When he awakens, swaddle him back up with arms inside the swaddle.
 Each night try to go a bit longer with arms free.
 Babies coming out of the swaddle too early can cause major sleep disruptions.
 When your baby is able to sleep through the night with both arms out, transition to a sleep sack.

-4) Implement a transitional item to help with this transition.
+4) Implement a transitional item to help with this transition